SadnessPower/TUM-Enchanted/Readme.md

 **TUM ENCHANTED NOW FEATURES ADVENTURE AI IMPROVEMENTS!**
 This will cause AI to make *smarter* choices and to be more aggressive without cheating!
 And is also *faster*!
-Cheats are not welcomed, the AI behaviour will be smarter.
 For a complete and detailed list of all AI improvements refer to [AI Improvements.txt](https://github.com/SadnessPower/TUM-Enchanted/blob/main/AI%20Improvements.txt)

 > [!NOTE]